 motivating students and employers.

-Promoting the High-Quality Work-Based Learning Program
+Promoting the Career and Technical Education High-Quality Work-Based Learning Experiences

-Many strategies can be used to promote HQWBL experiences to all stakeholders—school personnel, students, parents/guardians, and the business community.
-Suggested activities to promote the HQWBL program include the following:
+Many strategies can be used to promote CTE HQWBL experiences to all stakeholders—school personnel, students, parents/guardians, and the business community.
+Suggested activities to promote the CTE HQWBL experiences include the following: